 Results: 4899 subjects were included in this analysis.
 The estimated difference in geometric mean fibrinogen level among those who differ in log of CRP by 1 is 1.11.
 A 95% confidence interval suggests that this difference is not unusual if the true difference in means is between 1.10 and 1.12 mg/dL.
-A two-sided p-value<0.0005 indicates that we can reject the null hypothesis of no linear trend in geometric mean fibrinogen across log transformed CRP levels.
+A two-sided p-value<0.0005 indicates that we can reject the null hypothesis of no linear trend in geometric mean fibrinogen across log transformed CRP levels. - 5

 d.
 See table 2 below

 Table 2.
 Fitted values of fibrinogen from regression models fitted in problems 3-6.

+Fitted equations missing for all models (- 4, method not clear how these figures were derived)